ahaanlimaye/anonymity/README.md

 # Anonymity
-A Python Script that uses Natural Language Processing to Anonymize Personally Identifiable Information (PII) in PDF and TXT documents
+A Python Script that uses Natural Language Processing to Anonymize Personally Identifiable Information (PII) in PDF and TXT documents while retaining information deemed important through keyword extraction

 ## Installation
 Git Clone this Repository and CD into Repository: